 Next up, we have a worm farm.

 Although you have worms in the second example, you can basically buy a skyscraper for worms.

 In this example, you put your fresh food scraps into the first one, add your worms and make them a beautiful and cozy home in there.
 Cover them up with some newspaper scraps or leaves and add a bit of moisture.

 Soon you can start harvesting worm juice.
 This stuff is gold for your garden as it is a nutritious, rich fertilizer for your plants and flowers.

 Once the first one is full swap them around and keep adding more scraps to the top one.

-Well, you are in luck because there are a few options which even work for apartment living and if you don’t have the room at all, you can opt-in for the share your waste app that helps you to find people in your neighborhood with a compost to locate them and drop your food scraps off.
+Well, you are in luck because there are a few options that even work for apartment living, and if you don’t have the room at all, you can opt-in for the share your waste app that helps you to find people in your neighborhood with a compost to locate them and drop your food scraps off.